Performance

 Here is what the Bible has to say about competition and comparing yourself to others:

 For if anyone thinks himself to be something, when he is nothing, he deceives himself.
 But let each one examine his own work, and then he will have rejoicing in himself alone, and not in another.
 For each one shall bear his own load.
-(Galations 6:3-5, New King James Version).
+(Galatians 6:3-5, New King James Version).